Postdoctoral Researcher, Psychological Science Accelerator, Ashland University

 I have studied uptake of open science practices in researchers across the UK and Ireland using the COM-B model of behaviour change; see our Registered Report.

-I have also looked at understanding of open science undergraduate students across the UK as part of the STORM project.
+I have also looked at undergraduate students' understanding of open science across the UK as part of the STORM project.

 DEVELOPMENTAL SCIENCE